 Real love never ends in the way you believe it will.
 It spans beyond the veil that seems to mark the boundary to the imagined walls of the living world.
 But this boundary is not of any making that would prevent love from being known to you.
 Love, peace and joy are being sent to you constantly – but you may not be fully aware of this just right now.”

-A Beautiful Reality – Chapter One: Searching for a Revelation
+A Beautiful Reality – Chapter Four: Searching for a Revelation

 About my writing ...